senaite/senaite.sync/README.rst

 Optional Configuration
 ----------------------

-If attention is paid to Figure [fig:required] it can be seen that there is one field from the basic SYNC view that is not mandatory.
+If attention is paid to the image presented above it can be seen that there is one field from the basic SYNC view that is not mandatory.
 This field is *Certificate Path*.

 Certificate Path
 ~~~~~~~~~~~~~~~~